OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-10.md

 ## Zechariah 10:1

-> Ask for rain from the Lord at the time of the spring rain—
+> Request rain from the Lord during the springtime—
-> The Lord who makes the storm winds;
+> The Lord who creates the storm winds;
-> And He will give them showers of rain, vegetation in the field to each person.
+> And He will provide them with showers of rain, vegetation in the field for each person.

 ## Zechariah 10:2